English | Español

-We can protect people with special needs and disabilities from most bullying, violence and abuse by understanding what they can do to protect their personal safety and adapting to meet their specific needs.
+Protecting people with special needs and disabilities from abuse, bullying, assault, and other maltreatment requires understanding what they can do to protect their safety with people and adapting to provide effective skills and strategies specific to their situation.
 The following article includes excerpts from “The Kidpower Book for Caring Adults: Self Protection, Confidence, Personal Safety, and Advocacy for Young People.”
 As with all our materials, the names and personal details about our students have been changed to protect their confidentiality.

 Terry Brickley, Accessibility Pioneer

 Terry Brickley was a psychotherapist who lived for many years with multiple sclerosis and acted as a huge force for creating accessibility in my community.
 As a pioneer in lobbying for rights for disabled people, he fought for rights many of us now take for granted.